 (iv) Short option Contracts may be subject to exercise at any time.
 Exercise notices received by CSFBC from the applicable contract market with respect to option Contracts sold by Customer may be allocated to Customer pursuant to a random allocation procedure, and Customer shall be bound by any such allocation of exercise notices.
 In the event of any allocation to Customer, unless CSFBC has previously received instructions from Customer, CSFBC’s sole responsibility shall be to use its best efforts to notify Customer of such allocation.

-(v) If Customer fails to comply with any of the foregoing obligations and Customer is required to make delivery of any security, commodity or other property and is unable to deliver same, upon providing notice to Customer, if CSFBC's commercial position is not jeopardized by provding such notice, CSFBC may, in its sole and absolute discretion, liquidate any open positions, make or receive delivery of any commodities, securities or other property, or exercise or allow the expiration of any options, in such manner and on such terms as CSFBC, in its sole and absolute discretion, deems necessary or appropriate, and Customer shall indemnify and hold CSFBC harmless as a result of any action taken or not taken by CSFBC in connection therewith or pursuant to Customer’s instructions.
+(v) If Customer fails to comply with any of the foregoing obligations and Customer is required to make delivery of any security, commodity or other property and is unable to deliver same, upon providing notice to Customer, if CSFBC's commercial position is not jeopardized by providing such notice, CSFBC may, in its sole and absolute discretion, liquidate any open positions, make or receive delivery of any commodities, securities or other property, or exercise or allow the expiration of any options, in such manner and on such terms as CSFBC, in its sole and absolute discretion, deems necessary or appropriate, and Customer shall indemnify and hold CSFBC harmless as a result of any action taken or not taken by CSFBC in connection therewith or pursuant to Customer’s instructions.

 (i) Financial and Other Information.
 Customer shall provide to CSFBC such financial information regarding Customer as CSFBC may from time to time reasonably request to determine Customer’s financial condition and Customer’s ability to perform its obligations under this Agreement or in connection with any Contracts executed by CSFBC on Customer’s behalf.
 Customer shall notify CSFBC immediately if the financial condition of Customer changes materially and adversely from that shown in the most recent financial information theretofore provided to CSFBC.
 An investigation may be conducted pertaining to Customer’s credit standing and business and/or to verify any financial information furnished to CSFBC by Customer.